FitzwilliamMuseum/egyptiancoffins/_coffinsincontext/callforpapers.md

 title: 'Call for papers'
 url: /coffinsincontext/callforpapers
 image: /images/coffinsincontext/Christs.jpg
-order: 2
+order: 1
 layout: coffins
 ---

-**The organisers particularly welcome submissions that deal with groups of material under the following headings, rather than studies of individual coffins:**
+This conference represents a chance to pause and consider what we have learned through coffins studies in recent years and the direction of future research.
+In light of this, **the organisers particularly welcome submissions that deal with groups of material under the following headings, rather than studies of individual coffins:**

   * **The relationship between coffins, the dead and funerary practice,** for example
     -  coffins with specific iconographic elements